What Is My FIRE Number? How to Calculate Early Retirement

 Related Tools

-Calculate your FIRE timeline with the FIRE Calculator.
+Calculate your FIRE timeline with the FIRE Calculator (or try the Advanced FIRE Calculator for historical backtesting).
 See how contributions grow over time with the Compound Interest Calculator.
 Plan for traditional retirement with the Retirement Calculator.
 Set and track a target with the Savings Goal Calculator.
 Calculate your take-home pay in any state with the Paycheck Calculator.